som-bee-int/contacts-app-frontend/README.md

 ## Further Help

 For more help on the Angular CLI use `ng help` or check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+Happy coding!
+If you run into any issues or have questions, feel free to reach out.